Regulatory oversight for live horse exports to Japan

 Canadian Food Inspection Agency (CFIA) veterinary inspectors are present for each air shipment to certify the export as required by the Health of Animals Act.

-CFIA inspectors work diligently to enforce the Health of Animals Act and Regulations and to verify that the horses are fit to travel and will be transported humanely.
+CFIA inspectors work diligently to enforce the Health of Animals Act and regulations, particularly PART XII - Transport of Animals, which governs the humane transport of animals.
+This includes verifying that horses are fit to travel and are transported humanely.
 Additionally, the container and stocking density requirements of the Live Animal Regulations of the International Air Transport Association are incorporated by reference into the Health of Animal Regulations and must be met.

-The CFIA does not have the authority to deny export shipments that are in compliance with Canadian humane transport regulations at the time of export and meets the animal health requirements of the importing country.
+The CFIA does not have the authority to deny export shipments that comply with Canadian humane transport regulations at the time of export and that meet the animal health requirements of the importing country.

 Summary of the export process